-- Continue to meet regularly with officers responsible for the SEND information hub to provide your feedback to them and try to suggest ways that it could be made easier to navigate and better publicised. - have termly meetings, joined by SENDIASS, to raise issues and proffer potential solutions, including co producing FAQs and letters with Educational Psychology and SAT.
+- Continue to meet regularly with officers responsible for the SEND information hub to provide your feedback to them and try to suggest ways that it could be made easier to navigate and better publicised. - have termly meetings, joined by SENDIASS, to raise issues and proffer potential solutions, including co producing FAQs and letters with Educational Psychology and SAT. - Based the topics for our regular weekly information sessions on the things that parent carers tell us are most difficult to get you the information that you need in a timely way.

 You said... you can feel overwhelmed with caring responsibilities, and this gives you the time and energy for little else - it can also weigh heavily on your own mental health and well-being.

 We...

 - are working closely with the Local Authority to embed parent carer voice into the All Age Carers strategy - continue to provide a nonjudgmental safe space for parent carers to get support and information - provide regular parent carer sessions to increase the confidence of parent carers you are the expert - provide regular sessions for parent carers from our partner organisation Nessie around mental health for SEND children and mental health for parent carers - increased our offer of in person Tii hubs that provide parent carers with a safe, nonjudgmental space to meet others who 'get it' and to get support and signposting - continue to offer regular twilight sessions and lunchtime day time sessions to allow parents who work to have more opportunities to be able to participate. - held our annual in person conference to allow parent carers to see the range of support and information that is available and to provide system feedback. - have undergone training to be able to deliver the University of Exeter Healthy Parent Programme for our parent carers. - Are working on a series of short videos to be available on our website around how parent carers can support their own wellbeing as well as that of their children and young people. - Have worked closely with the NSPCC on producing materials for children, young people and their families about how to stay safe online. - have a team that is made up of those with lived experience of being part of a SEND family and who are mostly parent carers themselves.
 We 'get it', we know how difficult it is and that it is not our child's fault.
-This is why we continually and tirelessly raise our voices together at every opportunity so that parent carers needs are recognised, alone. validated and supported.
-You are not
+This is why we continually and tirelessly raise our voices together at every opportunity so that parent carers needs are recognised, validated and supported.
+You are not alone.